 We continue to develop and improve our policies, procedures, codes of practice, requirements and monitoring processes to address issues of human rights.
 In 2020 we commissioned a gap analysis of our modern slavery policies and processes from independent experts Slave-Free Alliance.
-Slave-Free Alliance provided a number of insightful recommendations for improvement in our policies and processes, in response to which it is our intention to undertake the following actions in 2021:
+Slave-Free Alliance provided a number of insightful recommendations for improvement in our policies and processes, in response to which it is our intention to continue to undertake the following actions:

-- Build on our current approach by creating a documented multi-year modern slavery action plan - Further develop our anti-slavery policy, supplier code of conduct and modern slavery escalation process - Further develop our supplier management processes modern slavery national consultation, and we will continue to incorporate evolving good practices to ensure our approach remains consistent with government guidance.
+- Build on our current approach by creating a documented multi-year modern slavery action plan - Further develop our anti-slavery policy, supplier code of conduct and modern slavery escalation process - Further develop our supplier management processes

+We continue to incorporate evolving good practices and ensure our anti-modern slavery approach remains consistent with government guidance.